Snapshot 1 — payout approval

 Operational value: teams keep approval moving with a readable proof record instead of ad-hoc reassurance in chat or email.

-Use PayeeProof at the last approval pause before funds move, where one wrong detail turns into a preventable incident.
+Use PayeeProof at the last approval pause before funds move, especially when lean teams handle wallet details manually or semi-manually.

-Use REVERIFY when a destination looks custodial, route-sensitive, or still needs extra confirmation.
+Use REVERIFY when a recipient wallet is new, changed, route-sensitive, or still needs extra confirmation.

 Add one narrow verification layer before release while keeping final approval and execution with the operator.